ajay-sai-goud/FullStackBaseApp/docs/README.md

 ### Step 1: Create and Configure the `.env` File

 The project uses a `.env` file to manage environment variables.
-A template is provided to make this process easier.

 1.  **Create the `.env` file**:
     Copy the example file to create your local configuration file.